septagon/addeo/README.md

 At present (January 2021), distributing an addeo is not a simple or well-supported activity.
-Continuing with the example of Ambassador Delenn, if she wants to share these subtitles with her people, she no good options and only a few bad ones: she could provide them as a transcript that Minbari viewers will have to read on their own, or she could create a separate video with just the subtitles that viewers will have to watch alongside the film, looking back and forth and manually synchronizing the times.
+Continuing with the example of Ambassador Delenn, if she wants to share these subtitles with her people, she has no good options and only a few bad ones: she could provide them as a transcript that Minbari viewers will have to read on their own, or she could create a separate video with just the subtitles that viewers will have to watch alongside the film, looking back and forth and manually synchronizing the times.
 Ideally, she